 Not everyone who qualifies for regular unemployment insurance coverage qualifies for extended benefits.
 The weekly benefit amount of extended benefits is the same as the amount the recipient receives for regular unemployment compensation unless otherwise specified.

 It is critical to note that applicants cannot apply for extended benefits and initiate the process independently.
 An unemployment benefits extension can only apply to an applicant MT is experiencing very high rates of unemployment.

 It is only during these times that the state/federal government will activate these extended benefits programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.
 Otherwise, there is no way to file for unemployment extensions.

 Claimants should keep a detailed log of unemployment insurance benefits received to ensure that he or she is awarded all the payments for which he or is eligible.
 If you are unsure about whether you might be eligible for an unemployment compensation extension, you can always contact your unemployment counselor to check on whether extended benefits are available.

 Emergency Unemployment Compensation in Montana

-Another unemployment extension program is the Federal-State Extended Duration (FED-ED), also called Extended Benefits (EB).
-This program was developed as a more permanent solution to battle prolonged periods of high unemployment.
-You can only qualify for EB unemployment benefits extension if you have exhausted all of your regular unemployment benefits.
-If you qualify for an EB unemployment extension, you will receive additional benefits in the amount of 20 weeks, or 80 percent of the maximum benefit amount on the original unemployment claim, whichever amount is less.
+The Federal-State Extended Duration (FED-ED), also called Extended Benefits (EB) was developed as a solution to battle prolonged periods of high unemployment.
+You can only qualify for EB unemployment benefits extension if you have exhausted all of your regular unemployment benefits and the government provides them.